- Initial symptoms of monkeypox include fever, body aches, fatigue, and sometimes enlarged lymph nodes.

 “With this virus, we see chains of transmission which are linked to another individual.
-However, unlike COVID-19, which had the ability to transmit to others by both respiratory and airborne routes, we do not expect to see a large cases of transmission with monkeypox,” he continued.
+However, unlike COVID-19, which had the ability to transmit to others by both respiratory and airborne routes, we do not expect to see a large cases of transmission with monkeypox,” Schaffner said in an earlier interview.

 While officials have said certain groups including men who have sex with men may be at increased risk, the disease can affect anyone who is exposed.

 There are two forms of this virus, the West African and the Central African form.

 “According to the WHO, all cases whose samples have been confirmed by PCR have been from the West African clade,” says Dr. Jeremey Walker, Assistant Professor at the University of Alabama at Birmingham Division of Infectious Diseases.

 “Infections with the West African clade tend to be less severe than Congo Basin, (Central African) clade, and there is a lower case fatality rate,” Walker told Healthline.